The Honeymooners (2005 film): Release

-The film was released in theaters on June 10, 2005 with a PG-13 rating from MPAA for "some innuendo and rude humor".
+The film was released in theaters on June 10, 2005, with a PG-13 rating from MPAA for "some innuendo and rude humor".
+However, for the DVD release, the rating was later changed to PG.

+Home media

+The film was released on VHS and DVD on October 11, 2005.

 For its DVD release, several lines of more suggestive dialogue were cut from the film in order to gain a PG rating for family-friendly marketing purposes.
 The PG rated cut is currently the only version available on home video.

 Reception

 Critical response

 The film received mainly negative reviews.
-On Rotten Tomatoes it has a rating of 13% based on reviews from 111 critics, with the website's consensus reading: "This pointless remake of the classic TV series only offers generic characters and gags."
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Roger Ebert was one of the few to give it a positive review, 3 stars out of a possible 4, proposing that The Honeymooners was unusual among such adaptations in transcending the original while staying true to its spirit.